Estimated reading time: 4 minutes

 Baby Boomers (1946-1964) tend to seek out health information and their hospital providers based on long-standing relationships, reviews and information about their hospitalization choices from online services.
 This generation can also be thought of as “the Sandwich Generation”.
 Many members of this generational community may be taking care of their parents as well as their own children.
 They may be less concerned with technologies used in their care and treatment than in the quality of the relationships they form with their Care Team.
 They value a long-term relationship with their provider.

-Millennials, also often referred to as Generation Y (1981-1996) are by far the largest group of healthcare consumers, and tend to seek providers based on reputation, their social network, brand, and referrals by friends and family.
-They’re used to comparison shopping and will respond to advertising and current news in their research for a hospital or healthcare provider.
-This is also a group of patients who will change providers or hospitals based on their satisfaction level and what kind of experience they had.
+Millennials, also often referred to as Generation Y (1981-1996) are by far the largest group of healthcare consumers.
+They tend to seek providers based on reputation, their social network, brand, and referrals by friends and family.
+This group comparison shops, so they’ll respond to advertising and current news.
+This is also a group of patients who will change providers or hospitals based on their satisfaction level.
+They may also change based on what kind of experience they had from initial contact.

 What are the common denominators for patient satisfaction?

-How you manage expectations and patient satisfaction can be measured in any number of ways, but for these three groups of healthcare consumers, it’s clear that three key experiences influence healthcare consumers:
+How you manage expectations and patient satisfaction is measurable in any number of ways.
+For these three groups of healthcare consumers, it’s clear that three key experiences influence them:

 - Full involvement and choice in healthcare decision-making